© 2020 Baptist Health. All Rights Reserved.

 True or false: Colorectal cancer is not a very common cancer.

 False.
 Every year, about 140,000 people in the U.S. are diagnosed with colorectal cancer.
-It is the second leading cause of cancer-related deaths in the U.S. Colorectal cancer occurs just as frequently in women as it does in men.
+It is the third leading cause of cancer-related deaths in the U.S. Colorectal cancer occurs just as frequently in women as it does in men.

 True or false: Colorectal cancer often has no symptoms in its early stages.